 We were hosted by Jantien Zuurbier, @TheHub's founder.
 Jantien is Dutch and worked in Uganda in the field of development after completing her MSc in Management of Agricultural Knowledge and Social Change.
-She started to focus on web design and web development and soon found a market in Uganda's dynamic art industry, contributing to projects such as http://startjournal.org, and recently, a new crowdfunding platform for the arts in East Africa.
+She started to focus on web design and web development and soon found a market in Uganda's dynamic art industry, contributing to projects as the Start Journal of Arts and Culture, and recently, a new crowd-funding platform for the arts in East Africa.
 Jantien is also is the editor of Arts 256 magazine, a local art-focused magazine (256 is the telephone country code for Uganda).
 Jantien established @TheHub about a year and a half ago.
-It currently has about 12 workspaces and a larger meeting room.
+It currently has about 12 workspaces and a large meeting room.